 Safari to the Selous Game Reserve

-Africa's second largest park, the Selous Game Reserve, covers an area four times the size of the Serengeti.
-In addition to its staggering size, Selous is wild, remote and truly untouched and an excellent addition to any Tanzania safari.
+Selous Game Reserve is one of the largest protected areas in Africa and is home to a high number of wildlife and a variety of vegetation.
+In addition to its staggering size, Selous is wild, remote and truly untouched making it an excellent addition to any Tanzania safari.

 Spanning a total area of over 50 000km², Selous Game Reserve is largely inaccessible to tourists, with much of the park reserved for hunting and research.
-Only the northern sector of the reserve is open to tourists.
+The park is split into a northern and southern sector and only the northern sector of the reserve is open to tourists.

-The focal point of the reserve is the Rufiji River and the series of five interconnected lakes that it feeds, as well as its network of tributaries, ox-bow lakes and shallow sand rivers.
-A Selous safari offers a truly diverse experience, both in terms of the species found here and the range of safari experiences offered here (both water based and land based safari excursions).
+The focal point of the reserve is the Rufiji River and the series of five interconnected lakes that it feeds, as well as its network of channels, lakes, swamps, and shallow sand rivers.
+A Selous safari offers a truly diverse experience, both in terms of the species found here and the range of safari experiences offered here.
+Travelers can enjoy both water based and land based safari excursions.

-Selous is a big park supporting plenty of wildlife and exceptional bird life.
-Home to staggering numbers of buffalo, hippo, wildebeest, zebra and impala, as well as an impressive giraffe population, a Selous safari is sure to provide ample sightings.
-In addition, the park is packed with predators, including over 4000 lion, an estimated 1300 wild dog, cheetah, leopard, and spotted hyena.
+Selous is a big park supporting plenty of wildlife and exceptional birdlife.
+Home to staggering numbers of elephant, black rhino, giraffe, hippo and buffalo, a Selous safari is sure to provide ample sightings.
+In addition, the park is packed with predators, including lion, wild dog, cheetah, leopard, and spotted hyena.

 You're also likely to encounter elephant, although the populations are significantly less than they used to be before widespread poaching in the 70s and 80s which almost halved the population.
 Similarly, black rhino populations here are severely diminished.